-Tennis elbow exercises and stretching the wrist extensor muscles is the key.
+Tennis elbow exercises and stretching the wrist extensor muscles are the key.

 An ice massage is the best painkiller; anti inflammatory drugs have no place in the treatment of lateral epicondylitis, as it's known in orthopaedic jargon.
 Give it a mysterious name and you can charge twice as much.